Pyenb/Keychron_mice_software_updater/readme.md

 ## Anti-virus detection

-For information regarding anti-virus detection, please see the [av.md](av.md) file.
+Any anti-virus detection is a false positive, please see the [av.md](av.md) for more information.

 ## FAQ